Residencies: June 1 – Sept 30, 2018

 Yes.
 Artists collaborating on a project must submit individual applications and appropriate work samples, along with a joint description of the work they intend to do at the Colony.
 Examples of a previous collaborative work (either completed or in-progress) may be submitted.
 Please specify your work space needs (i.e. whether or not separate studios are required).
 Admission status is determined by averaging the individual application scores of all collaborators.

 May I apply with my spouse?

-Couples working on collaborative projects may apply as collaborators (see the question above on collaboration).
+Couples working on collaborative projects may apply as collaborators (see the question above).
 Couples working on their own creative projects may apply individually and request parallel residencies.
 If both are accepted, each will be offered a studio.
 No other provisions are made for partners at the Colony.

 May I bring my partner, child, or pet with me to the Colony?

-We are unable able to accommodate guests for meals or overnight stays; day visitors are allowed.
-With the exception of service animals (as defined by the ADA), pets are not permitted.
+To sustain the sense of community among those in residence, guests cannot be accommodated for meals or overnight stays.
+You may choose to arrange for day visitors at your studio or in Colony Hall.
+With the exception of licensed service animals (as defined by the ADA), pets are not permitted.

 How do I apply?
 What does the application include?

 The application for residency is submitted online through the SlideRoom application portal; we no longer accept mailed applications.
 Requirements include a description of your proposed project, a letter of reference, and information about your artistic work such as education, training, and artistic achievements, as well as examples of current work.
 There is a $30 non-refundable application processing fee which is paid online by debit or credit card.

 MacDowell has three application deadlines per year: January 15th for the Summer period (June 1st – September 30th); April 15th for the Fall period (October 1st – January 31st); and September 15th for the Winter-Spring period (February 1st – May 31st).

 If I miss the application deadline may I be placed on the waiting list?